 One thing that has also to be considered for the calculation of the number of repetitions is a relation between the width and height of the objects.
-If the scale to be applied to the texture coordinates is calculated separately for each dimension, the bigger is the geometry, the bigger is the disproportion between the object’s size and the label’s size – if a quad has dimensions 1 x 1 or 100 x 100 the screen area occupied by the label is the same, but it could be larger in the second case when an equal increase in both dimensions of the text’s area is desirable, and no label repetition is actually needed for neither dimension.
+If the scale to be applied to the texture coordinates is calculated separately for each dimension, the bigger the geometry, the bigger is the disproportion between the object’s size and the label’s size.
+If a quad has dimensions 1 x 1 or 100 x 100 the screen area occupied by the label is the same, but it could be larger in the second case when an equal increase in both dimensions of the text’s area is desirable, and no label repetition is actually needed for either dimension.
 Repetition of text is only needed when one dimension of the object is bigger than the other.
 Therefore, the ratio between the object’s dimensions must be considered for a better label display.
 If the ratio between width and height is 1, then a scale of 1 must be applied to the s and t coordinates.
 However, if the width is 100 times bigger than the height, the scale that should be applied to s is around 100 times greater than the one that should be applied to t.
 By taking into consideration the ratio between the object's dimensions, there is no disproportion between the label and the object's size.